METALS – MULTIPLE CLASSIFICATIONS (IARC 2A, 2B)

 Lead has been mined in every Canadian province but Alberta, Saskatchewan, and Prince Edward Island.
 The Sullivan mine, which operated in Kimberley, BC for nearly 100 years, closed in 2001.
 Two Canadian mines produced lead in concentrate form in 2015: Nyrstar NV’s Myra Falls mine in British Columbia, and Trevali Mining Corporation’s Caribou mine in New Brunswick.

-Canada operates two primary lead and four recycled lead smelters.
-The latter smelters recycle significant amounts of used lead-acid batteries; recycled lead production comprised 53% of Canada’s total refined lead metal production in 2015.
+Canada operates two primary lead and five recycled lead smelters.
+The latter smelters recycle significant amounts of used lead-acid batteries; recycled lead production comprised 60% of Canada’s total refined lead metal production in 2019.

 t = tonne